rgl/vault-vagrant/README.md

 Browse to the [UI](https://vault.example.com:8200/ui) and login with the vault root token (get it from the `shared/vault-root-token.txt` file).

+Browse to the [Goldfish Vault UI](https://vault.example.com:8000), initialize it, and then login with the vault root token.

 # TLS

 Verify that a secure connection with vault can be established: